Ingredient

 The Enzymatic Cofactor for Energy & Bone Health

-An essential trace mineral that increases antioxidant defence, bone structures, and improves glucose homeostasis.
+An essential trace mineral that increases antioxidant defence, supports bone structures, and improves glucose homeostasis.

 What is Manganese Good For?

-Manganese is a vital cofactor for multiple enzymes (manganese superoxide dismutase, arginase, and pyruvate carboxylase) that regulate antioxidant protection in the mitochondria, contribute to connective tissue formation, and lower inflammation.
-Manganese deficiency has been associated with several skin conditions such as dermatitis and skin rashes.
+Manganese serves as a vital cofactor for multiple enzymes including manganese superoxide dismutase, arginase, and pyruvate carboxylase.
+These regulate antioxidant protection in mitochondria, contribute to connective tissue formation, and lower inflammation.
+Manganese deficiency links to skin conditions such as dermatitis and rashes.

-• Improvements in osteoporosis by increasing the bone cartilage and collagen synthesis
+• Improvements in osteoporosis through increased bone cartilage and collagen synthesis

-• Improved glucose tolerance by increasing insulin sensitivity (as demonstrated in animal studies)
+• Improved glucose tolerance by increasing insulin sensitivity (animal studies)

-• Increased collagen production and wound healing by activating mitochondrial enzyme production (as demonstrated in animal studies)
+• Increased collagen production and wound healing through mitochondrial enzyme activation (animal studies)

-• Lowering the risk of type 2 diabetes through decreasing inflammation markers
+• Reduced type 2 diabetes risk through decreased inflammation markers

 What is Manganese?

 Manganese is a naturally occurring trace mineral found in nuts, seeds, and whole grains.
-Though required only in small amounts, it is essential for key enzymatic reactions.
+Though required in small amounts, it's essential for key enzymatic reactions.

-It plays a unique role in mitochondrial antioxidant defence, protecting cells from oxidative stress, and in skeletal health by aiding calcium and vitamin D–related pathways.
+It plays a unique role in mitochondrial antioxidant defence, protecting cells from oxidative stress, and supports skeletal health by aiding calcium and vitamin D-related pathways.

-The European Union’s Nutrient Reference Value (EU NRV) for manganese is 2 mg per day.
-This dose is sufficient to meet daily adequate intake in adults.
+The EU NRV for manganese is 2 mg per day, sufficient to meet daily adequate intake in adults.

 Manganese in Detail